SravanKairamkonda/sravankairamkonda/README.md

 Dec 2019 - Apr 2021 Junior Game Programmer <br>
 Gameshastra · Full-time<br>
 - Written clean and maintainable code with comments following the client’s architecture with their coding standards.
-- Fixing bugs, maintaining the game stability and resolving issues in the pipeline.
+- Fixing bugs, maintaining the game stability, and resolving issues in the pipeline.
-- Added Local network support for casino machines using client’s plugin.
+- Added Local network support for casino machines using the client’s plugin.

 May 2019 - Nov 2019 Game Programmer <br>
 Gameshastra · Internship
 - Worked in a team to develop mini-games using Unity Assets, adapting changes to the games weekly.
 - Prototyping new tools and features by following game design documentation.
-- Built mobile games for Play Store and App Store to play test the performance of the games as prototype versions for the clients.
+- Built mobile games for Play Store and App Store to test the performance of the games as prototype versions for the clients.

 <!--
 ## Education
 Sep 2021 - Sep 2022 Goldsmiths, University of London<br>
 Master of Science - MS, Computer Games and Programming Skills<br>
-Electives are Approaches to Play, Mathematics and Graphics for Games, Programming for Game Engines.
+Electives are Approaches to Play, Mathematics and Graphics for Games, and Programming for Game Engines.

 2017 - 2019 Bharathiar University<br>
 Master's degree, Computer Games and Programming Skills<br>
-Electives are Game Design Challenges, Level Designing, Character Design, Advanced Character.<br>
+Electives are Game Design Challenges, Level Designing, Character Design, and Advanced Character.<br>

 # Daily routine
 - I’m currently working on a causal game Try Your Luck which is pinned below